Derrell and Ruth Hyde

 Derrell and Ruth Hyde served as missionaries on the American Indian Field for over three decades, teaching and leading children to follow Jesus.
 Throughout Southwest Indian School’s changes and transitions, the Hyde’s did everything they could to serve well.

 Derrell was born into a Christian family on September 1, 1935, in Whittier, California.
 He was saved at a young age and chose to make his faith public at a summer camp when he was 11.
-During a Sunday School class when he was a young adult, he surrendered his life completely to the Lord.
+During a Sunday school class when he was a young adult, he surrendered his life completely to the Lord.
 He became interested in missions while listening to missionary speakers in his teen years and later in serving on missions projects.

 After high school, he worked for a few years until Uncle Sam said, “We want you.…” He was now in the army!
 His overseas deployment was in Iceland.
 He served for two years in the military and also traveled in Europe.
 When he returned home, Derrell worked for the U.S. Post Office.
 He served on the missions board for his church and went on missions trips to Mexico.

-She was appointed by WGM to the American Indian Field on April 25, 1969.
+Ruth Newton was appointed by WGM to the American Indian Field on April 25, 1969.
 That fall, she began teaching seventh grade at Southwest Indian School.
 At that time, education options were limited on Native American reservations.
 SIS provided a quality Christian education and a safe, caring living environment for Native children.

 Meanwhile, Derrell had been praying for a wife.
 In January 1974, he attended a missions convention at his church, where he told the Lord, “I’m willing to do whatever you have for me.”
 One month later, Derrell and Ruth met when she visited his church as a missionary speaker.
 They were married July 5, 1975.